 This is especially useful if you have plays in playbooks that you use email templates for.
 For example, each time you send a welcome email to a new user, or you're doing your quarterly check-in.

-It is also useful if you're sending messages to the entire list of a persona.
-This way you can simply select all of the users in that list and then send it out knowing that the message appears with that users' personal information.
+It is also useful if you're sending messages to a large number of recipients.
+This way you can simply select all of the users in a list and send it out knowing that the message appears with that users' personal information.

 What Planhat's Merge Tags are

 [[OWNER.CUSTOM.FIELD]] for any field you've created in the custom properties of the owner.

 By OWNER we mean the team member who owns the enduser corresponding to each recipient, or the owner of the account in Planhat.

 The value between the double brackets is case insensitive, so for example [[email]] and [[Email]] are also acceptable and will work in your email template.